 “When this project was submitted we fully supported it.
 We have been involved in this program since the beginning and even before it existed because we have largely contributed to finding alternatives … We are completely in favour of the development of this program in other municipalities outside of the municipality of the city of Nouméa and its expansion in all other municipalities of New Caledonia,” says Martine.

 Financing and community awareness are key parts of a Wolbachia mosquito release.
 But implementing the method is the core of our work.
 To help in the production and distribution of mosquitoes, the team engages several key technical partners.

-Marine Brancaleoni is the Quality Manager at OCEF, who provide marketing, distribution and refrigerated storage of meat in the country.
+Marine Brancaleoni is the Quality Manager at OCEF, who provide marketing, distribution and refrigerated storage of meat in New Caledonia.
 Since 2020, OCEF has supplied the World Mosquito Program with blood from cattle, which is then refrigerated and transported to the Institut Pasteur to feed mosquitoes.

 “We thought it was a good idea to participate in terms of public health, and to be able to contribute to eradicating dengue in the territory and protecting the population,” says Marine.

 In addition to animal blood supplied by OCEF, the World Mosquito Program also uses human blood donated to the local blood centre.
 People who donate blood can choose to donate the blood that cannot be used for medical purposes to the World Mosquito Program.
 The World Mosquito Program only uses blood which cannot be used to save lives and which would otherwise be destroyed.
 Prior to its use to feed Wolbachia mosquitoes, the blood is tested to ensure that it is free of any diseases.